Surry County, North Carolina: Mountains

 Surry County is located both within the Piedmont region of central North Carolina and in the Appalachian Mountains region of western North Carolina.
 Most of the eastern two-thirds of the county lies within the Piedmont, a region of gently rolling hills and valleys.
 However, the Piedmont of Surry County also contains a small portion of the Sauratown Mountains; Surry County marks the western end of the Sauratown Mountain range.
 The western third of the county lies within the Blue Ridge Mountains, and they dominate the county's western horizon.
 The mountain passes (called "gaps" locally) are notorious for their occasional high winds, which can force automobiles and even large Eighteen wheeler trucks off the highways which lead through the passes.
 As a result, high wind advisories issued by the National Weather Service are not uncommon.
 The highest point in Surry County is Fisher Peak in the Blue Ridge; it rises to 3570 ft above sea level.
 However, the best-known peak in Surry County is not the highest.
 That honor goes to Pilot Mountain, an isolated monadnock and a North Carolina landmark.
 Pilot Mountain sharply rises some 2421 ft above the surrounding countryside, and can be seen for miles.

-Another notable peak in Surry County is Cumberland Knob, in the northwestern corner of the county, which was the starting point of the construction of the Blue Ridge Parkway.
-The following table provides a list of some of the more prominent mountains of the county.